$ ssh <username>@pi-flighttracker.local

 Type in the radar id of your receiver — the one you made a note of earlier — into the box beneath the filter type:

 Finally, click on the blue New filter button.
-The page should show a lot fewer aircraft, but these aircraft will be the ones being tracked by your receiver:
+The page should show fewer aircraft; these aircraft are the ones currently tracked by your receiver:

-Now’s the time to explore.
-Try clicking on individual aircraft to be amazed at how much information there is, including origin and destination details, type of aircraft, route taken, altitude, and much more.
+Try clicking on individual aircraft and digging into the information, including origin and destination details, type of aircraft, route taken, altitude, and much more.
 If it’s that time of year, keep an eye out for a certain bearded and red suit-wearing fella with his reindeer; he’ll be up there somewhere.